CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

 Refer to the [UP Deduplication epic](https://app.zenhub.com/workspaces/platform-6182b02547c1130010f459db/issues/gh/cdcgov/prime-reportstream/14103) for full background information.

 #### Technical Overview
 Deduplication shall be performed at the item level (a FHIR Bundle) after conversion to FHIR happens.
 Each bundle will have key elements (see [Key FHIR Elements table](#key-fhir-elements)) converted to a string which is then hashed deterministically and stored in the database (item_lineage.item_hash).
-That hash will only be compared against other hashes from the same sender that were created within the last year.
+If the sender has deduplication enabled, that hash will only be compared against other hashes from the same sender that were created within the last year.

 #### Scope for Initial Implementation
 Deduplication will only be implemented for ORU_R01 messages from FULL_ELR topic senders.
 Covid Pipeline deduplication functionality shall remain unchanged.